martin-creator/airmartin-render/README.md

 ```
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.
+Incase you get any errors during installation, you can delete the **Gemfile.lock** and then run **bundle** again.

 ## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`
+This project is a template for many business models  that have booking,  review, payments, and location in the functionality.
+It is therefor very possible for one to use this as a starting point to build a startup  to improve  the lives in your community and even your own life.

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: _in progress_

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Refactoring code to follow DRY & KISS principles
+- Upgrading codebase to  newer ruby and rails  versions
+- Include documentation in ruby and html files

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Complete stripe setup to support revenue splitting
+- Add message and notification feature for communication between host and guest
+- Build a mobile application  version of the website.

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by [Code4Startup](https://code4startup.com/)
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to [Leo Chan](https://hk.linkedin.com/in/leowchan) for giving me a scholarship to hone my software engineering skills.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by <martinlubowa@outlook.com> - feel free to contact me!

 <!-- Optional -->